jaywink/socialhome/docs/running.rst

 Default: ``90``

 Amount of days since user has logged in to be considered inactive for streams precaching.
-See notes about ``SOCIALHOME_STREAMS_PRECACHE_INACTIVE_SIZE`'.
+See notes about ``SOCIALHOME_STREAMS_PRECACHE_INACTIVE_SIZE``.

 SOCIALHOME_STREAMS_PRECACHE_INACTIVE_SIZE
 .........................................

 Default: ``0``

 Amount of items to keep in stream precaches, per user, per stream, for inactive and anonymous users.
 By default maintenance will always clear the cache for inactive and anonymous users daily.
-See notes about ``SOCIALHOME_STREAMS_PRECACHE_SIZE`'.
+See notes about ``SOCIALHOME_STREAMS_PRECACHE_SIZE``.

 SOCIALHOME_SYSLOG_FACILITY
 ..........................